 Sara Tirelli (Italy) is a filmmaker and artist whose work lays along the border between art and cinema.
-Sara Tirelli is currently working on a VR installation within the Artist in Production Residency at Kostepidemin thanks to Borås Museum of Modern Art, Kultur i Väst, Region Västra Götaland and Iaspis, the Swedish Arts Grants Committee’s International Programme for Visual and Applied Artists.
+Sara Tirelli is currently working on a VR installation within the Artist in Production Residency at Konstepidemin.
+The Production Residency is arranged by Borås Museum of Modern Art, Kultur i Väst, Region Västra Götaland, and Iaspis – the Swedish Arts Grants Committee’s International Programme for Visual and Applied Artists.

 “I’m interested in the cinematic experience understood as perceptual and cognitive process and in how the collective imagery and technology shape and redefine the concept of “Reality”.
 My art practice approach technology not only as a means of representation, but as the object of investigation.
 I’m interested in the archeology of the media and the phenomenology of vision to research the processes that define “the act of looking” and the links between “what is perceived” and “what is real “.
 My work is often a critical reflection on media’s power to influence the forms of thought and it is moved by the will to search for historical and political reasons that are hidden behind certain narrative and aesthetic choices.